Key Takeaways

 Professionals who are self-employed should consider setting up a retirement, or Keogh, plan.
 An EIN is required to establish this retirement plan type for those who are self-employed and for unincorporated businesses.

-If you need help with an EIN, you can post your legal need on UpCounsel's marketplace.
+If you need help with benefits of ein for sole proprietor, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.